gardener/gardener/docs/concepts/gardenlet.md

 Hence, if the `Shoot` is deleted, also the `BackupEntry` resource gets deleted.
 In this case, the controller deletes the `extensions.gardener.cloud/v1alpha1.BackupEntry` resource in the seed cluster and waits until the responsible extension controller has deleted it.
 Afterwards, the finalizer of the `core.gardener.cloud/v1beta1.BackupEntry` resource is released so that it finally disappears from the system.

+If the `spec.seedName` and `.status.seedName` of the BackupEntry are different, `core.gardener.cloud/v1beta1.BackupEntry`, the controller prepares it for migration.
+It deschedules the `extensions.gardener.cloud/v1alpha1.BackupEntry` from the current seed by changing the `spec.seedName` to the destination seed and waits for it to be reconciled by the destination seed gardenlet.
+Then it deletes the `extensions.gardener.cloud/v1alpha1.BackupEntry` in the current seed and waits until the responsible extension controller has deleted it.

 #### Keep Backup for Deleted Shoots